 “.eco” means the .eco top-level domain.

-“.eco Organization” means the Dot ECO Global Community Organization which is incorporated under the Canada Not-for-profit Corporations Act and is the representative body of the global environmental in relation to .eco.
+“.eco Organization” means the Dot ECO Global Community Organization which is incorporated under the Canada Not-for-profit Corporations Act and is the representative body of the global environmental community in relation to .eco.

 “Eco Profile” means the web based listing created by the Registry consisting of environmental and/or sustainability information entered by and relating to Registrants.